 Healing Creams are widely used as a trusted remedy to assist in gently treating and healing countless skin related problems.
 It is an important product to have around the house for those small emergencies that happen from time to time.
 Healing creams contain active ingredients which eliminate the bacteria that causes infections.
 They are also known as antiseptic or first aid creams.
-Most healing creams have a mild anesthetic that relieves minor pain and soothes the skin during the healing process.
+Most have a mild anesthetic that relieves minor pain and soothes the skin during the healing process.
 They are effective for a range of skin ailments including acne, exczema, blisters, sores, psoriasis, rashes, skin infections, allergies and other skin irritations.
 They help heal burns, cuts and wounds faster.
-All creams are easy to absorb and leave no oily residue.
+All healing creams are easy to absorb and leave no oily residue.
 They contain botanical and herbal extracts and no harsh chemicals.
 When applied to the skin, healing creams do an effective job in inhibiting the growth of microorganisms.
 In most cases, only a thin layer of the cream is necessary to do the job effectively.